0115 964 7740 - law@curtisparkinson.com

 How Will The Change Affect First-Time Buyers Across The UK?

-The change applies in England and Northern Ireland, and in Wales, but only until March 2018.
-Scotland has an independent system of land tax which will not change.
+The change applies in England, Northern Ireland, and Wales, but only until March 2018.
+Scotland has an independent land tax system, which will not change.

 The portion of the house price between £300,000 and the £500,000 price ceiling will be taxed at 5%.
 That means if your new home costs £500,000, you will pay £10,000 in duty, a saving of £5,000 under the old rules.